FabienArcellier/alfred-cli/docs/source/index.rst

 Alfred
 ======

-Alfred is an extensible building tool that can replace a Makefile or Fabric.
+Alfred is an extensible automation tool.
 It allows you to build your **continuous integration scripts** in python, and much more.
 You can replace any scripts using **the best of both worlds, shell and python**.

 Want to try and look for inspiration, here are examples of commands that I implement in my projects :